kirtfitzpatrick/writer-reader/README.md

  * i.e. dev, stage, prod-us-east-1, prod-eu, acme-prod-eu, etc.
  * The decorator prototype contained in the Writer constant knows how to
  * generate the key and the jig knows which account and region to go looking
- * for the specified location. i.e. AWS_TARGET
+ * for the specified location. i.e. It know what AWS_TARGET means.
  */
 export const EksStackReaders = {
   vpcId: new AwsParameterStoreStringReader(VpcStackWriters.vpcId, AWS_TARGET),